csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **58 Chapter 3 Introduction to SQL**

 • **Integrity**.
-The SQL DDL includes commands for specifying integrity con- straints that the data stored in the database must satisfy.
+The SQL DDL includes commands for specifying integrity constraints that the data stored in the database must satisfy.
 Updates that violate integrity constraints are disallowed.

 • **View definition.** The SQL DDL includes commands for defining views.

 • **Transaction control**.
 SQL includes commands for specifying the beginning and ending of transactions.

 • **Embedded SQL** and **dynamic SQL**.
-Embedded and dynamic SQL define how SQL statements can be embedded within general-purpose programming lan- guages, such as C, C++, and Java.
+Embedded and dynamic SQL define how SQL statements can be embedded within general-purpose programming languages, such as C, C++, and Java.

 • **Authorization**.
 The SQL DDL includes commands for specifying access rights to relations and views.